devrontombacco/Free-Tools-For-Mobile-Develeopment/README.md

 ### SEMANTIC VERSIONING
 - [sem ver](https://semver.org/): This resource explains how to version your app with the MAJOR.MINOR.PATCH format.

+### SIMULATOR
+- [Simulator Status Magic](https://github.com/shinydevelopment/SimulatorStatusMagic?utm_campaign=iOS%2BDev%2BWeekly&utm_medium=email&utm_source=iOS%2BDev%2BWeekly%2BIssue%2B533): Modify the iOS Simulator so that it has a perfect status bar, then run your app and take perfect screenshots every time.
+The modifications made are designed to match the images you see on the Apple site

 ### SOUND EFFECTS
 - [mixkit](https://mixkit.co): Download free sound FX